jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/01-contribute-to-documentation.md

 * `mkdocs help` - Print this help message.

+### MkDocs Extensions

 Extensions are used to enhance markdown features for MkDocs.
 These are listed in the `mkdocs.yml`.
 Some useful extensions can be found [here](https://squidfunk.github.io/mkdocs-material/extensions/admonition/).

-The following extensions need to be installed in addition to specifying the extension in `mkdocs.yml`
+The extensions currently used in the documentation are given below:

-1. PyMdown
+#### PyMdown

 PyMdown Extensions package can be installed with the following command:

 `pip install pymdown-extensions`

-2. mkdocs-bibtex
+#### mkdocs-bibtex

  [mkdocs-bibtex](https://github.com/shyamd/mkdocs-bibtex/) extension is used to add citations from Bibtex file.
 It can be installed using `pip install mkdocs-bibtex`

 The Bibtex file can be found in the `/documentation` root directory: `viva-refs.bib`

 Please do not rewrite the whole Bibtex file as it is version controlled.
 You can either manually append Bibtex entries or use a Bibtex manager.
 Recommended Bibtex manager : [Jabref](https://www.jabref.org/)